YajurAgarwal/Deep-AeroFlow-Prediction/README.md

-# Deep-AeroFlow: Deep Learning for Aircraft Fluid Flow Prediction
+# Deep-AeroFlow: Deep Learning for Aircraft Fuel Flow Prediction

 ![Deep-AeroFlow Logo](Images/deepaeroflow_logo.png)

-Deep-AeroFlow is a machine learning project that aims to predict fluid flow patterns on airplanes using deep learning techniques.
-By leveraging neural networks and advanced modeling, Deep-AeroFlow provides insights into aerodynamics and helps enhance aircraft performance.
+Deep-AeroFlow is a machine learning project that aims to predict fuel flow patterns in airplanes using deep learning techniques.
+By leveraging neural networks and advanced modeling, Deep-AeroFlow provides insights into fuel consumption and helps optimize aircraft efficiency.

 ## Table of Contents